 - 1.2(a) The Nurse must ...
 Document the following aspects of care: relevant objective information related to client care. - 1.2(f) The Nurse must ...
 Document the following aspects of care: any adverse event or adverse outcome. - 1.4(d) The Nurse must ...
 Record ... chronologically, the client encounter with the health system - 1.4(e) The Nurse must ...
-Record ... contemporaneously

-1.4(f) The Nurse must ...
-Record ... late entries at the next available opportunity, clearly identified as such, and include any additional requirements as defined by practice setting policy.
+Record ... contemporaneously - 1.4(f) The Nurse must ...
+Record ... late entries at the next available opportunity, clearly identified as such, and include any additional requirements as defined by practice setting policy. - 1.14 When clarifying (or altering) information after the fact in the client care record, identify the person making the alteration, the date and time; the original entry must also be included in the client care record.